-- 1. Connect the Multifunction Probe to the PROBE with the help of the supplied 5m coax cable - 2.
-Select the IR input on the probe - 3.
-Select the Probe mode in the Delta X software - 4.
-Create a source of sound in the room to activate any potential bugging devices - 5.
-Point the probe's IR sensor to the place of possible bugging (for example, from outside the window to the interior and frames) - 6.
-If an infrared signal is detected, it will be automatically inserted into the Signals table. - 7.
+- 1. Connect the "SWITCHER OUT" to the INPUT with the help of the supplied jumper cable - 2.
+Connect the Multifunction Probe to the PROBE with the help of the supplied coax cable - 3.
+Select the IR input on the probe - 4.
+Select the Probe mode in the Delta X software - 5.
+Cover (close) the probe's IR sensor and press the Zero button.
+Keep the sensor covered for few seconds - 6.
+Create a source of sound in the room to activate any potential bugging devices - 7.
+Point the probe's IR sensor to the place of possible bugging (for example, from outside the window to the interior and frames) - 8.
+If an infrared signal is detected, it will be automatically inserted into the Signals table. - 9.
 In case of finding a signal, rotate the probe in different directions in order to find the strongest level, which will mean that the sensor is directed to the transmitter.
 Move the probe closer to the supposed source while observing the change of level.
 Try to find the place with the highest danger level.
 The Audio alarm function will change the intensity of sound correspondingly.
 In the place where the strongest level is found start a physical inspection.
-If the entire area produces a low to average level of danger, and there is no one place with a strong signal, it may mean just the presence of interference. - 8.
+If the entire area produces a low to average level of danger, and there is no one place with a strong signal, it may mean just the presence of interference. - 10.
 Repeat the test near other windows and parts of the room